Skip to content

 #Frequently Asked Questions

-There’s no official limit.
-We saved over 20 post drafts in testing without hitting a cap, and your phone’s storage is the only real constraint.
+There’s no official cap.
+We saved over 20 post drafts on our Galaxy S24 in testing without hitting a limit, and your phone’s free storage is the only real constraint.

 Drafts are stored locally on your phone, not on Instagram’s servers.
 Uninstalling the app, clearing the cache, switching devices, or a buggy update can all wipe them.
 Story drafts auto-expire after 7 days.
 No recovery option exists once they’re gone.

 Yes, they take up space on your device.
-Video Reels use the most; photos much less.
-If you’re running low on space and your Instagram notifications aren’t working, deleting old drafts might help.
+Video Reels use the most; photos use much less.
+If you’re running low on space and your Instagram notifications aren’t working, clearing old drafts may help.

 Normal app updates won’t touch your drafts.
-We confirmed this on our iPhone 15.
-The risk is clearing app data or doing a full reinstall.
+We confirmed this on our iPhone 15 across two routine updates.
+The risk is clearing app data or doing a full reinstall, which both wipe local drafts.

-No, once discarded or auto-deleted, it’s permanently gone.
-Instagram doesn’t keep draft backups.
-Save caption text in a notes app before discarding.
+No, once you discard one or it auto-expires, it’s permanently gone, and Instagram doesn’t keep draft backups.
+Save your caption text in a notes app before discarding to keep at least the words.
 If you’ve lost a published post (not a draft), check our guide on how to see deleted Instagram posts.

 Instagram doesn’t offer draft backups.
 The data download tool (Settings > Your Activity > Download Your Information) includes published posts but not drafts.
-Your best bet: save caption text in a notes app and keep original photos in your camera roll before you rely on Instagram’s local storage.
-If your videos aren’t loading properly, check our guide on fixing Instagram videos not playing.
+Your best bet: save caption text in a notes app and keep original photos in your camera roll before you trust Instagram’s local storage with anything important.
+If your videos aren’t loading right, see our guide on fixing Instagram videos not playing.